Arthur is a blogger, writer, and author who also happens to be a work-at-home dad to two beautiful girls. He loves sharing his opinions!

-The 5 Best Football Game Apps to Get You into the Spirit of the Season
+Mobile Games to Get You Into the Spirit of Football Season

 1. Mike Vick's Game Time

 Put aside your feelings about Mike Vick's career and his off-the-field antics, and you will have a great time playing this game.
 This is one of my favorite football games to play because it is simple enough to pick up and play, but there is a ton of customization and playability to the game.

 It is an excellent pick up and play game with the average length of a match being less than two minutes depending on your skill level.
 The game starts at one minute, but you can earn an additional five seconds of play from first downs and 10 seconds from touchdowns.
 Simple swipe and tap controls make the game easy to learn and play, but still, make you part of the action.
 There is some skill involved but not so much that it will turn you off from the game.